-This page provides an overview of the scope of Western Michigan University's Sexual and Gender-Based Harassment and Violence, Intimate Partner Violence, and Stalking Policy and Procedures, including which individuals and locations are covered, and what conduct is prohibited.
+This page provides an overview of the scope of Western Michigan University's Sexual and Gender-Based Misconduct Policy, including which individuals and locations are covered, and what conduct is prohibited.
 For more details on the policy scope, refer to the full policy.

 The policy applies to prohibited conduct committed by

 - WMU students.

 - Members of the WMU Board of Trustees.

 - Consultants, vendors and others engaged to do business with the University.